Guides

 Scoring and result

 The official A2 result comes from DUO.
-Dutch Exams can help you practice fluency and answer completeness, but it cannot replace the official assessment.
+Dutch Exams can help you practice task completion, clarity, fluency, and answer completeness, but it cannot replace the official assessment.

 Record and review